MadsHolten/sparql-visualizer/README.md

 ## Collaborators
 [Mathias Bonduel](researchgate.net/profile/Mathias_Bonduel)

+## 0. Run in DOCKER
+1. Install DOCKER
+2. `docker-compose build`
+3. `docker-compose up`
+4. Open [http://localhost:3030](http://localhost:3030) to confirm that Fuseki is running *(user: admin, pw: admin)* and that two dataset are available (*/Reasoning* and */ds*).
+The first one is a persistent store with reasoning and the latter is an in-mem store.
+Both expose a SHACL-endpoint
+5. Open [http://localhost:4200](http://localhost:4200) to confirm that the app is running
+6. Click the double arrows *(switch to datasets)* and use Fuseki as triplestore option and *http://localhost:3030/Reasoning/sparql*, *http://localhost:3030/Reasoning/update* and *http://localhost:3030/Reasoning/data* as *endpoint*, *update endpoint* and *data endpoint* respectively

 ## 1. Quickstart

 * You can run the app and make your own samples without having to install anything.
 Just use the **online version** of the app: https://madsholten.github.io/sparql-visualizer/.
 Read section "3.
 Developing new examples" for more information about adding your own samples.